Mining: Modernity

 Meanwhile, Australia experienced the Australian gold rushes and by the 1850s was producing 40% of the world's gold, followed by the establishment of large mines such as the Mount Morgan Mine, which ran for nearly a hundred years, Broken Hill ore deposit (one of the largest zinc-lead ore deposits), and the iron ore mines at Iron Knob.
 After declines in production, another boom in mining occurred in the 1960s.
-Now, in the early 21st century, Australia remains a major world mineral producer.
+In the early 21st century, Australia remains a major world mineral producer.

 As the 21st century begins, a globalized mining industry of large multinational corporations has arisen.
 Peak minerals and environmental impacts have also become a concern.
-Different elements, particularly rare earth minerals, have begun to increase in demand as a result of new technologies.
+Different elements, particularly rare-earth minerals, have begun to increase in demand as a result of new technologies.

+In 2023, 8.5 billion metric tons of coal were extracted from the Earth's crust.
+However, as the global economy transitions away from fossil fuels and toward a more sustainable future, the demand for metals is set to skyrocket.
+Between 2022 and 2050, an estimated 7 billion metric tons of metals will need to be extracted.
+Steel will account for the largest portion of this total at 5 billion tons, followed by aluminum at 950 million tons, copper at 650 million tons, graphite at 170 million tons, nickel at 100 million tons, and other metals.
+Notably, the energy expenditure required to extract these metals will soon surpass that of coal mining, highlighting the growing importance of sustainable metal extraction practices.

 Mine development and life cycle

 The process of mining from discovery of an ore body through extraction of minerals and finally to returning the land to its natural state consists of several distinct steps.
 The first is discovery of the ore body, which is carried out through prospecting or exploration to find and then define the extent, location and value of the ore body.
 This leads to a mathematical resource estimation to estimate the size and grade of the deposit.

 This estimation is used to conduct a pre-feasibility study to determine the theoretical economics of the ore deposit.
 This identifies, early on, whether further investment in estimation and engineering studies is warranted and identifies key risks and areas for further work.
 The next step is to conduct a feasibility study to evaluate the financial viability, the technical and financial risks, and the robustness of the project.

 This is when the mining company makes the decision whether to develop the mine or to walk away from the project.
 This includes mine planning to evaluate the economically recoverable portion of the deposit, the metallurgy and ore recoverability, marketability and payability of the ore concentrates, engineering concerns, milling and infrastructure costs, finance and equity requirements, and an analysis of the proposed mine from the initial excavation all the way through to reclamation.
 The proportion of a deposit that is economically recoverable is dependent on the enrichment factor of the ore in the area.